SECURITIES AND EXCHANGE COMMISSION

 Amortization of Intangible Assets

-Amortization of intangible assets was $19.5 million in 2019 and $18.3 million in 2018.
-Amortization of intangible assets included $11.8 million and $10.9 million of amortization of acquired intangible assets in 2019 and 2018, respectively, related to the Company’s acquisitions.
-The amortization of acquired intangible assets related to the Company’s acquisitions is included in the Corporate operating segment’s results.
+Amortization of intangible assets was $20.8 million in 2021 and $21.8 million in 2020, including $14.3 million and $13.0 million of amortization of acquired intangible assets in 2021 and 2020, respectively, related to our acquisitions.
+The amortization of acquired intangible assets related to acquisitions is included in the Corporate segment’s results.
 The remaining amortization expenses relate to other identifiable intangible assets (primarily software, patents and licenses), which are included in the respective segment’s operating results.
-The increase in amortization expense in 2019 as compared to 2018 was mainly due to an increase in amortization of intangible assets related to the Company’s recent acquisitions.
+The decrease in amortization expense in 2021 as compared to 2020 was mainly due to a decrease in amortization of capitalized software.